How to Apply

 - Introductory: 0–1 years of frequent practice in the technique(s) listed

 - Intermediate: 2–4 years of frequent practice in the technique(s) listed

 - Advanced: 5+ years frequent practice in the technique(s) listed

 - All Levels: Encompasses all of the above; all are welcome

 You must be at least eighteen years of age by the first day of the session for which you are registered.
 Certain courses may require students be at least twenty-one years of age by the first day of the session.

-The first round of placement notifications will go out mid-March for all opportunities (student, scholarship, teaching assistant, artist assistant, seasonal staff, and campus assistant positions).
+For priority placement and scholarship applications (due February 1, 2019), the first round of placement notifications will go out mid-March for all opportunities (student, scholarship, teaching assistant, artist assistant, and summer staff positions).